Serbian military opens field hospital amid coronavirus spike

 “When we heard last night, we slept for the first time since March,” said Kwame Kwei-Armah, artistic director of London’s Young Vic theater.

-Corder reported from The Hague, Netherlands.
-AP reporters from across Europe contributed.
+Mike Corder reported from The Hague, Netherlands.
+AP reporters from across Europe contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.